Earn a Quality, Affordable MBA at Concordia.

 Candidates who are non-business undergraduate majors or choose to apply to the program with a GPA below the minimum 2.75 are required to submit assessment scores in math/statistics as part of the application package.

-The Concordia MBA Graduate Admissions Committee strives to help incoming MBA students achieve success in a rigorous graduate program.
+The Concordia MBA Graduate Admissions Committee strives to help incoming Master of Business Administration students achieve success in a rigorous graduate program.
 Because background knowledge in quantitative courses is critical to this success, the committee makes requirements and/or recommendations regarding prerequisite (sometimes called “leveling”) courses that expose students to key concepts and terminology before they begin an MBA class.
 The prerequisite courses are online, self-paced and do not count toward degree hours.

 All non-business undergraduate students are required to successfully complete the math/statistics prerequisite course unless an official undergraduate transcript has been provided to the admissions office, showing that a statistics class has already been completed with a letter grade of B or higher, and with approval of the MBA program director.
 Other prerequisite courses (accounting, finance and economics) may also be required if no undergraduate coursework in these areas has been done previously or were completed more than 10 years ago.